zenithtech/wordpress-zSlider/README.md

 	}
 </style>
 ```
+Otherwise the slider will automatically adjust to fit the height and width of any container you place it into.

 If you have a second WP installation, or other WP installations on the same server, there's no need to copy the `zSlider` folder again.
 Simply include the slider `main.php` file in the same way from the other WP installation, such as: